Accept Tasks Well and Understand Expectations

 1. New Hires vs Tenured Consultants

-There are two different situations why this is happening.
+There are two different situations why this happens.

 1.1.
 New Hires

-For new hires, it is normal not to understand what they are asked to do.
+For new hires, it’s normal not to understand what they are asked to do.

-Consulting firms are peculiar in how they work and speak.
+It’s understandable.
+Consulting firms are quite peculiar in how they work.
 Their methods completely differ from the normal ways of doing things in the industry.

-New hires don't understand it, not because they are not smart.
-But because it is a new language, they need to learn.
-It is only normal to expect people not to understand a new language.
+New hires don't understand it, not because they are not smart, but because it’s a completely new language.

-Leadership may forget how difficult it is to understand all this consulting lingo.
+Leadership may have forgotten how difficult it is to understand all this consulting lingo.
 They should be more patient and understanding.
-And if they get snappy, try to use humor and remind them that you are still learning the ropes.

 1.2.
 Tenured Consultants

-They bring their outputs to leadership and consistently get rejected or reworked.
+Imagine consultants bringing their outputs to leadership, which are consistently rejected or reworked.

-Consultants think this is how the iterative process works: it is the necessary evil.
-Nothing serious.
 They do another iteration after another.
-They spend a disproportionate amount of time on simple things and then don't have time to overdeliver.
+They spend a disproportionate amount of time on simple things and then don't have time to think and overdeliver.

 If you are an MBB consultant and want to improve your slide-making process and achieve high performance, book a free 1-1 consultation to discuss how exactly I can help you.
 There is no commitment, and you can ask me any burning questions you might have.